• CSC tag_orngBlu

 Third Thursday: Are tariffs covered by change-in-law provisions?

-Barrett: If there’s a potential for gray, we want to address it in black-and-white.
-I would make the case that it is a change in law, but I would also include a tariff relief provision in my contract to make it abundantly clear that I get compensation for tariffs that are enacted after the formation of the contract.
+Barrett: It’s going to depend on the language of the change-in-law provision.
+In drafting contracts, if there’s a potential for gray, we want to address it in black-and-white.
+I would make the case that it is a change in law, but I would also include a tariff relief provision in my contract to make it abundantly clear that I get compensation for tariff impacts.

 Third Thursday: What’s a guiding philosophy when it comes to pricing in risk?